 Somayeh Dodge

-With the goal of understanding geographic processes that shape and impact life in social and ecological systems, my research develops data-driven and spatial science approaches to study and model modeling of movement in human and ecological systems.
+With the goal of understanding geographic processes that shape and impact life in social and ecological systems, my research develops data-driven and spatial science approaches to study and model movement and social interactions in human and ecological systems.
 I love working with data to explore the impacts of environmental changes through the lens of movement.

 I received my Ph.D. in Geography with a specialization in Geographic Information Science (GIScience) from the University of Zurich in November 2011.
 I hold an MS in GIS Engineering and a BS in Geomatics Engineering from the KNT University of Technology in Tehran, Iran.
 I am a recipient of the prestigious NSF CAREER Award 2021 for the project CAREER: Modeling Movement and Behavior Responses to Environmental Disruptions.
-I received the 2022 SAM-AAG Emerging Scholar Award from Spatial Analysis and Modeling (SAM) Specialty Group of the American Association of Geographers.
+I received the 2025 Early/Mid-career Research Award from the University Consortium for Geographic Information Science (UCGIS), and the 2022 SAM-AAG Emerging Scholar Award from Spatial Analysis and Modeling (SAM) Specialty Group of the American Association of Geographers.

 Before joining the UC Santa Barbara faculty in July 2019, I worked as an Assistant Professor at the University of Minnesota, Twin Cities (2016-2019) and the University of Colorado, Colorado Springs (2013-2016).
 Prior to that, I completed two postdoctoral fellowships at the Department of Civil, Environmental, and Geodetic Engineering at The Ohio State University (2012-2013) and at the University of Zurich (2011-2012) on Computational Movement Analytics.